Business Development > Operating a Business > Governance

 Examples of committees include the following:

 Executive Committee - A large board of directors often has an executive committee.
 Executive committees are often composed of the officers of the company plus a couple of “at large” representative from the board.
 Executive committees often focus on areas of decision making that are relatively minor to the functioning of the business.
 This allows the board to focus more of its time on the major issues facing the business.
 An executive committee should not become a policy making committee.
 Policy should be made by the entire board of directors.
-So, the executive committee should not become a board within the board.
+The executive committee should not become a board within the board.

 Nominating Committee - A nominating committee is usually appointed every year to go through the process of recruiting individuals to run for the board of directors.